wpswings/wallet-system-for-woocommerce/README.txt

 = Where can I view the list of all Wallet transactions? =

 Follow these steps to see the Wallet transaction list:
-From the *Admin menu, go to MakeWebBetter > Wallet System*.
+From the *Admin menu, go to WP Swings > Wallet System*.
 Navigate to the Wallet Transactions tab.
 There you can view the transaction list.

 = Can I integrate the Wallet System for WooCommerce with local payment gateways? =

 We provide integration with popular local payment gateways.
-But if you want integration with a specific payment gateway, please [contact us](https://makewebbetter.com/contact-us/?utm_source=MWB-wallet-org&utm_medium=MWB-org-faq&utm_campaign=MWB-wallet-org).
+But if you want integration with a specific payment gateway, please [contact us](https://wpswings.com/contact-us/?utm_source=wpswings-wallet-contact-us&utm_medium=wallet-org-page&utm_campaign=contact-us).

 = Can we recharge the wallet from the frontend or without an admin dashboard? = Yes, we can recharge the wallet from the frontend for this, please go to the *my-account page >> wallet >> add balance*.